kailash-manasarovar/statement/docs/timeline/2023/january.md

 - While I'm looking for a pair of boots online, I cannot seem to find any I like.
 - I search again and again for similar boots, but the only option that comes up is a pair I'm not all that keen on.
 - I buy them anyway.
-- In the summer of 2024, I will see one of their targeted women wearing similar boots to those which I bought around this time.
+- In the summer of 2024, I see one of their targeted women wearing similar boots to those which I bought around this time.

 [![Innocent lady's boots](../../content/images/targeted-women/innocent-lady/1.png)](../2024/august.md#suspected-targets)